 open/close all folders

-- Enforced in Sky High.
-Whether you are a hero or a sidekick is decided based on your abilities.
+- Enforced in Sky High (2005).
+A coach decides whether you are a hero or a sidekick based on a single demonstration.
 One character ends up a sidekick when she points out the injustice of this and refuses to participate.
 She's more powerful than several in the "hero" category.

 Live Action TV